 SOS Children’s Villages and Cirque du Soleil have developed the SOS Social Circus program to help children and youth develop these important “soft” skills.

-Since the program was first piloted in Mexico in 2014, the impact has been significant.
-Surveys from program beneficiaries and their caregivers show improvements in self-confidence, discipline, interpersonal skills and teamwork.
+Since the program was first piloted in Mexico in 2014, more than 1,000 vulnerable children and youth have directly benefited from more than 20 SOS Social Circus projects in Canada, Brazil, Mexico, Peru, and South Africa.
+Surveys from children and their caregivers show improvements in self-confidence, discipline, interpersonal skills and teamwork.

 “I can see the transformation of the children through the social circus.
 They’re more confident in themselves.
 They know that nothing is impossible in life, that they will achieve anything they set their minds to.
 Now, they try harder in school and they think about having a career.
 They have dreams, which I know they will achieve.”